kolten/coin_tracker/README.md

-# coin_tracker
+# Coin Tracker

-A new Flutter project.
+A new Flutter cryptocurrency price app.

 ## Getting Started